FHantke/brave-browser-wiki/January-17,-2018-chromium-fork-Update.md

   - Completed: URL suggestions using Alexa and no search by default.
   - Working on tab shape, has a prototype of that on Windows / Linux already.
 - Brian Johnsons is advising and doing code reviews.
 May jump in for active dev if muon slows down, did some strings / branding work initially.
+- Kevin Lawler has helped with patch splitting, but is currently source for a different project.
 - Sergey Zhukovsky is not working on chromium-fork directly but the native ledger-client which we'll use.
 - Sriram Venkataram is lightly testing builds as they become available.
+- James has helped with icon image resources.

 ## Hiring